romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial4-en.md

 ### Content validation

 The data that the user types in has to be checked by the server (cf. next year course).
-However, checks by the server requires that the data is sent, that the server tests, then responds : the operation may be long.
+However, checks by the server require that the data is sent, that the server tests, then responds: the operation may be long.

 In order to avoid a useless wait to users of your form, you can ask the browser to directly perform certain validation tests, in order to prevent the common